 The Misuse of Deductive Reasoning

 We find the legends of Odin across many cultures.
 For instance, he is Wōden in Old English, Wōdan in Old Saxon, and Old High German as Wuotan.
-So, based on his popularity, these sacred stories, and texts, along with the absence of ice giants, we must conclude the God Odin exists.
+So, based on his popularity, these sacred stories, texts, and the absence of ice giants, we must conclude that the God Odin exists.

 Odin’s story is an example of a vivid word picture.
 I’ll bet you can see him killing ice giants right now.
 This story is a simile inferring Odin exists because we find his legend in the records of several historical writings.
 This same principle applies to all imaginary friends and enemies.

 The above assertion is the correct construction of an argument using deductive reasoning.
 However, we think most people would disagree with the conclusions.
 Legends and stories are not evidence for the existence of Odin.